• Home

 Replace the Telematics Emergency Backup Battery

-These instructions apply to the Kia Rio (UB, QBR) 2011 - 2018.
+These instructions apply to the Kia Rio Mk3 (UB/QBR) 2011-2018.
 For other models, please choose your vehicle here.

-• If you see a telematics fault warning on the dashboard.
+• If a telematics fault or “eCall service required” message appears on the cluster.

 Location of the TCU

-• The telematics unit is mounted behind the centre dashboard, directly behind the audio head unit or infotainment display.
+• The telematics unit is mounted behind the centre dashboard, directly behind the audio head unit / infotainment display.

 Kia Rio 2011–2018 telematics control unit location behind centre dashboard